 The Miracle on Ice Congressional Gold Medal Act has been introduced in both the U.S. House (H.R.
 452) and U.S. Senate (S. 94) of the 119th Congress.

-On Monday, April 28, 2005, the bill passed the U.S. House with unanimous support.
+On Monday, April 28, 2005, the bill passed the U.S. House with unanimous support, and on Monday, Sept.
+8, 2025, the bill passed the U.S. Senate by unanimous consent.

 The bill is an effort to award the Congressional Gold Medal to the 1980 United States Olympic Men's Ice Hockey Team, in recognition of their extraordinary achievement at the XIII Olympic Winter Games where, being comprised of amateur collegiate players, they defeated the dominant Soviet ice hockey team in the historic "Miracle on Ice," revitalizing morale in the United States at the height of the Cold War, inspiring generations, and transforming the sport of ice hockey in the United States.